wbuchwalter/ng2-redux/docs/strongly-typed-reducers.md

 # Strongly Typed Reducers

 It's good practice in typescript to be as specific about your types as possible.
-This helps you catch errors at compile-time instead of build time.
+This helps you catch errors at compile-time instead of run time.

 Reducers are no exception to this rule.
 However it's not always obvious how to make this happen in practice.